decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 1. From the induction hypothesis, in all views $v^\star \le v<u$ the proposal value of ```recoverable-broadcast(v, W)``` is $W$;
 2. During recover-max for view $u$ there are no recoverable-broadcast for view $u$ or higher views, so there are no echoes for view $u$ or higher.
-Hence the value of recover-max in view $u$ must be $W \neq \bot$, so the value of recoverable-broadcast in view $u$ must be $W$ as well.
+Hence, the value of recover-max in view $u$ must be $W \neq \bot$, so the value of recoverable-broadcast in view $u$ must be $W$ as well.
 This concludes the induction argument with concludes the proof of the safety Lemma.

 ### Liveness